tulip-control/gr1c/doc/formats.md

-where i is the node ID, S is a space-separated list of values taken by variables at this node (i.e., its state label), m the goal mode, r is a reachability gradient value (-1 if not available), and all remaining integers are IDs of nodes in the outgoing transition set of this node.
+where i is the node ID, S is a space-separated list of values taken by variables at this node (i.e., its state label), m the goal mode, r is a reach annotation value (-1 if not available), and all remaining integers are IDs of nodes in the outgoing transition set of this node.

 The list of IDs is assumed to be tight, meaning if there are N nodes,